angkoonhwee/Punkt-Milestone3/README.md

-==[Technical Bug] Sending one message may result in multiple messages of the same content being displayed.==
+[Technical Bug] Sending one message may result in multiple messages of the same content being displayed.

 - Response: